How To Update Wifi Network Password From Terminal In Arch Linux

-I don’t have much experience in Arch based distributions.
+At the time of this error happened, I didn’t have much experience with Arch based distributions.
 So I went thorough the Arch linux forum hoping for the solution.
 Thankfully, someone has posted the same problem and got the workaround from one of the fellow Arch user.
 Following is the solution to update the wifi network password from Terminal in Arch based distributions.

 The network profiles is stored in the /etc/netctl/ folder.
 For example, here is my Arch Linux test box wifi network profile details.

 $ ls /etc/netctl/ Sample Output: examples ostechnix 'wlp9s0-Chendhan Cell Service' wlp9s0-Pratheesh hooks wlp9s0 wlp9s0-Murugu9376 interfaces wlp9s0-AndroidAP wlp9s0-none

 All I need to update the new password is to delete the my wifi network profile (Ex. wlp9s0-Murugs9376) and re-run the wifi-menu command to new password.

 So, first let us delete the wifi profile using command:

 After deleting the profile, run wifi-menu command to update the new password.